ADZYYYY/splunk-threat-hunting-lab/hunts/H003-git-hook-global-persistence/README.md

 ## Building Real Detections Around This

+Note: This was an example created in my lab, would likely look very different in a enterprise enviroment where sysmon is not relied upon.
+However the execution chain and file writes are still good indicators, if the data is available to query.

 Alert when a `pre-commit` file is created outside of a `.git\hooks\` directory, or when `core.hooksPath` is modified in any gitconfig file.
 Increase severity when `sh.exe` or `curl.exe` spawned by `git.exe` makes outbound network connections.

 ```spl